juandarr/samR21/README.md

 # Drivers
-This repository includes a list of drivers to manage different peripherals and special components from the SamR21.
+This repository includes a set of drivers to manage different peripherals and special components from the SamR21.

 ## Neopixel